ibm-cloud-docs/vmwaresolutions/vmonic/trbl_zertovma_migration.md

 The Windows VM is not on the same subnet as the Linux® ZVMA (Zerto Virtual Manager Appliance).
 {: tsCauses}

-Ensure that you configured your Windows and Linux ZVMs correctly by using the addresses provided to you by IBM Support.
+Ensure that you configured your Windows and Linux ZVMs correctly by using the addresses that are provided to you by IBM Support.
 {: tsResolve}